 Tropes of this episode:

-- Jerkass Realization: Homer acts like a Jerkass, as usually, through Marge’s plight until she rolls down her window.
+- Jerkass Realization: Homer acts like a Jerkass, as usual, through Marges plight until she rolls down her window.

-- Kids Are Cruel: In the beginning, you wonder why Marge snapped.
+- Kids Are Cruel: In the first act.
+And you wonder why Marge snapped?

 - Mighty Roar: The bus driver from Shelbyville is scared off by this.

 - Nervous Wreck: Marge, when the stress of errands gets to her — while driving.

 - Noble Demon: Mayor Quimby pulls some strings to get Marge off the hook for blocking the bridge.
 Granted, he didn't do it out of sympathy for Marge's stress, but because he knew he risked losing the women's vote if she went to jail.

 - Not Helping Your Case: When Patty and Selma express doubts that Homer can take care of Maggie on his own ("He'll probably trade her for a beer and a nudie magazine"):Homer: For your information, I can take care of my- (Maggie slides to the ground) AAAH!! (picks her up) See?
 Got her on the first bounce.

 - Odd Name Out: The three movies available on Rancho Relaxo's pay-per-view service include Thelma & Louise, The Happy Little Elves Meet Fuzzy Snuggleduck... and The Erotic Awakening of S.